Rockridge/ Temescal

 Rockridge

-Rockridge’s bounded by Alcatraz (and Berkeley’s Elmwood Neighborhood) to the north, Claremont Avenue to the west, Broadway (and Piedmont Avenue to the east) and Temescal to the south.
+Rockridge’s bounded by Alcatraz (and Berkeley’s Elmwood Neighborhood) to the north, Claremont Avenue to the west, Broadway (and Piedmont Avenue to the east), and Temescal to the south.
+Temescal has one of our favorite Farmers’ Markets on Sunday morning.

-There’s easy public transit access to UC Berkeley via AC Transit 51B Bus.
-San Francisco is less than a half hour away by direct BART trains or casual carpool at Hudson under the overpass.
+There’s easy public transit access to UC Berkeley via AC Transit 51B or 79 Bus.
+San Francisco is less than a half-hour away by direct BART trains or casual carpool at Hudson under the overpass.
 Highway 24 gets you to I-580 and the Bay Bridge, I-980 and I-880 south to Silicon Valley, and east to Walnut Creek.

 In an era where so much is digital, I’m delighted that Rockridge has not just one, but two great book stores – Diesel and Pegasus (which has sister stores in Berkeley on Shattuck in downtown Berkeley and Solano in Thousand Oaks)